Nonlinear Diffusion on Networks: Perturbations and Consensus Dynamics

+which is a block form.
+This would imply that the representation is decomposable and therefore not irreducible, which is a contradiction.
+The case where the components are fixed to a number of {distinct values} $l>2$ is analogous, and would give rise to block matrices with $l$ blocks. {In turn, such block matrices would be associated to a decomposable representation, leading again to a contradiction.} \end{proof}

-We established a link between $K_n$-ALFs and equivariant systems.
+We have established a link between ALFs and equivariant systems.
 Let us notice that, if we have a dynamical system equivariant under a finite group, such dynamical system can be seen as a \emph{cell-network} \cite{wrap181}.
-A cell-network is a system of differential equations equivariant under a group(oid), where the group(oid) is the automorphism group(oid) of a (multi)graph.
+A cell-network is a system of differential equations symmetric under a group(oid) associated to a network that could have directed and multiple edges.
 So, there is a strict correspondence between cell-networks and the ALF framework.
-For example, a $K_n$-ALF is a cell-network with $K_n$ graph structure.
-This alternative point of view, provides an extra tool in the analysis of ALFs.
-Indeed, from proposition \ref{prop:invariant_space} follows that $\fix(\mathfrak{S}_n)$ is $\phi$-invariant, and so, in turn, the consensus space, is an invariant space for the $K_n$-ALFs, or in the language of cell-networks it is a pattern of synchrony, which is already known from corollary \ref{cor:consensus}.
-Actually, corollary \ref{cor:consensus}, not only holds for all homogeneous ALFs, but also tells us that the consensus space is an equilibrium for the system, not just an invariant set.
-However, proposition \ref{prop:fix_sym} does not rely on the algebraic structure of the Laplacian, it is a general result for $\mathfrak{S}_n$-equivariant systems.
-Let us notice that, the results following from equivariance are, in general, more robust than the algebraic ones.
+For example, a $K_n$-ALF is a cell-network with complete graph structure, $K_n$.
+This alternative point of view provides an extra tool in the analysis of ALFs.
+Indeed, from Proposition \ref{prop:invariant_space} it follows that $\fix(\textup{Aut}(\mathcal{G}))$ is flow-invariant, and so, in turn, the consensus space is an invariant space for a $K_n$-ALF, or in the language of cell-networks it is a pattern of synchrony, which is already known from Corollary \ref{cor:consensus}.
+Actually, Corollary \ref{cor:consensus} not only holds for all ALFs, but also tells us that the consensus space consists of equilibria of the system, and is not just an invariant set.
+However, Proposition \ref{prop:con_sym} does not rely on the algebraic structure of the Laplacian, it is a general result for a class of equivariant systems.
+Let us notice that the results following from equivariance are, in general, more robust than the algebraic ones.
 Therefore, the symmetry perspective could be very useful when some transformation is applied to the system.

-In general, a simple (connected) graph with $n$ nodes can be regarded as a subgraph of $K_n$.
-As such, a generic simple graph has a subgroup of $\mathfrak{S}_n$ as automorphism group.
-So, a question that we can ask is: what are the subgroups of $\mathfrak{S}_n$ having $C$ as a fixed-point space?